Here is an Australian report on Waldorf or Steiner education.

 includes painterly effects of this sort.

-The implicit message in all this artwork is the
+The implicit message in such artwork is the

 immanence of an occult universe beyond the reach